-Whilst being a much larger and more capable board, the Mega2560 still clocks at 16MHz, just like the Uno, which means it won't run faster than a Uno, but you do get a lot more functionality to use within those 16MHz.
-Something to note about the Mega2560 is the use of a 16U2 which is programmed as a USB-serial converter rather than a standalone FTDI chip as many previous Arduino boards used.
+Whilst being a much larger and more capable board, the Mega2560 still clocks at 16MHz, just like the Uno, which means it won't run faster than an Uno, but you do get a lot more functionality to use within those 16MHz.
+Something to note about the Mega2560 is the use of a 16U2 which is programmed as a USB-serial converter rather than a standalone FTDI chip as many previous Arduino® boards used.

 This is the revision 3 model board which contains the following changes:

 - 1.0 pinout: added SDA and SCL pins that are near to the AREF pin and two other new pins placed near to the RESET pin, the IOREF that allow the shields to adapt to the voltage provided from the board.
-In future, shields will be compatible both with the board that use the AVR, which operate with 5V and with the Arduino® Due that operate with 3.3V.
+In future, shields will be compatible both with the board that use the AVR, which operate with 5V and with the Arduino® Due that operates with 3.3V.
 The second one is a not connected pin, that is reserved for future purposes.

 - Stronger RESET circuit.

 - This board is a generic variant, built from the open source Arduino® Mega R3 design.
 It is a compatible replacement for the official Arduino® Mega, however, we recommend and guarantee that only the official variant will work with all Arduino® educational resources wherever it is referenced.
 Buying official also supports the creators and their future innovations.

 - DC Current per I/O Pin: 40 mA

 - DC Current for 3.3V Pin: 50 mA